Beware the Hobosexual: Reasons Women Get Caught in the Trap and Ways to Break Free

 Lack of Household Items

 If you’re dating an adult, they should have adult things.
-Their house should be filled with items adults use regularly.
+Their house should contain items adults use regularly.

 A lack of household essentials is a massive red flag you shouldn’t ignore.